 Your insurance company could cover small individual breakdown freelancers as well as garages and even fleet operators.
 Your activities need not just be limited to breakdown and recovery; you can include storage, premises cover (including stock, fixtures & fittings, tools and mobile equipment), movement of own and customers’ vehicles, sale of vehicles and much else besides.
 Left-hand drive and imported vehicles can also be covered as can modifications to your truck and extra equipment such as winches.

-There could be available cover for customers’ vehicles, own business vehicles, family/employee cars and full or part-time occupation of business premises.
+There could be an available cover for customers’ vehicles, own business vehicles, family/employee cars and full or part-time occupation of business premises.
 As this type of business often involves hazardous environs, your breakdown and recovery insurance policy could also include public and employer’s liability cover.

 Don't be put off by what can seem a minefield of rules and regulations.
 Here at Tradex, we can offer you all the help and support you need to steer your motor trade business through the miles of red tape.
 Give us a call on 01708 678 400.